Raish10100/Milestone-exam-repository/project 5 Pixelab Portal landing page/README.md

 ## Features

 - **Professional Design**: Clean and modern layout with visually appealing design elements to create a positive impression.
-- **Information Showcase**: Highlighting PixLab's services, projects, and expertise to attract potential clients and collaborators.
+- **Information Showcase**: Highlighting Pixelab's services, projects, and expertise to attract potential clients and collaborators.
 - **Responsive Design**: Optimized for various screen sizes, ensuring a seamless experience on desktops, laptops, tablets, and mobile phones.
 - **User-Friendly Interface**: Intuitive navigation and layout for easy access to information and content.